I was born and raised in Las Vegas, Nevada. Weird, right?

 I eventually began to feel like my skills were plateauing at Lumos Labs.
 The company had grown from around 60 people (when I joined) to almost 200 and had lost the fast-paced feel and scrappy nature that had allowed me to thrive.
-Additionally, a feeling of complacency seemed to permeate the office culture.
-Although I was continuing to grow and learn, it was much slower and I knew I could do better elsewhere.
-In May of 2018, after over four years at the company, I decided to quit and travel before coming back to the San Francisco area to find a new job.
+Although I was continuing to grow and learn, it was much slower and I thought I might be able to progress more quickly elsewhere.
+I also wanted to take a break and travel, so in May of 2017, after over four years at the company, I decided to quit and move to Berlin for the summer.

-I moved to Berlin for the summer and became friends with the head artist of a new nonprofit artist collective which was emerging there, Kepler452b, named after a recently discovered planet which was speculated to be able to support human life.
+While in Berlin, I became friends with the head artist of a new nonprofit artist collective which was emerging there, Kepler452b, named after a recently discovered planet which was speculated to be able to support human life.
 The collective’s mission is to promote inclusion and tolerance in the art world and beyond, and to support artists with these values.
 I’ve long been a fan of art, and helped with a few large-scale industrial projects while living in the San Francisco area, so I decided to help the cause.
-I created a Rails app which allowed the collective to manage their artists, as well as serve as a promotional site for their debut event, a space-themed techno party with multimedia installations, educational speakers, and talented performers.
+I created a website which allowed the collective to manage their artists, as well as serve as a promotional site for their debut event, a space-themed techno party with multimedia installations, educational speakers, and talented performers.
 The event was a huge success and raised enough funds to help the collective get off the ground.
 I left Berlin shortly after the event and eventually returned to Oakland, where I’m living now.